MoonPoet/xaprb-src/content/blog/2005/l-l-beans-privacy-policy.md

 On the other hand, there are some **awesome** companies out there that really make me happy.
 Dear [CDBaby](http://cdbaby.com), I salute your integrity:

-> We NEVER give or sell your personal info to any other company &#8211; EVER!
+> We NEVER give or sell your personal info to any other company---EVER!
 (No not even your email address!)

 And [ThinkGeek](http://www.thinkgeek.com), I love you: